How Do You Know If a GFCI Outlet is Bad (Identifying Danger Signs)

 Check the above image.
 The button located at the top of the outlet is the reset button.
 The bottom one is the test button.

-Whenever you press the test button, the GFCI outlet will trip because of the short circuit situation.
+Whenever you press the test button, the GFCI outlet will trip because of a simulated short circuit situation.
+This behavior is expected.
+Go ahead and press it.

-And at the same time, the reset button will pop out.
-Check the above image for a better understanding.
+At the same time, when pressing the test button, the reset button will pop out.
+See the above image.

-If your GFCI outlet reacts the same way as mentioned above (after pressing the test button), the outlet is working properly.
+If your GFCI outlet reacts this way after pressing the test button, the outlet is working properly.
+Press the reset button when ready to restore power.

 setting up the multimeter to AC volts settings